The Nakahechi Route of the Kumano Kodo

 Never mind.
 The ‘new’ Hongu-taisha is impressive and feels like an oasis of calm tradition and spirituality.
 The calm was only broken by Pam, who was able to beat one of the normally off-limits temple drums.
 This is because she collected a ‘dual pilgrim’ award at Hongu-taisha.
 Pam had previously completed the whole 750 km of the ‘Camino Frances’ pilgrimage that starts in SW France and ends in Santiago de Compostela in Spain, and now she had completed the critical section of the Kumano Kodo.
 Sadly, we were not there for her drum roll - there was Kumano Kodo beer to be sampled in the late afternoon sunshine, before the bus to our hot springs Yunomine Onsen accommodation that night, called Shimo-Yunomine ryokan.

-At Yunomine Onsen I was reunited with my luggage for the first and only time on the Nakehachi.
+At Yunomine Onsen I was reunited with my luggage for the first and only time on the Nakahechi.
 This allowed some replenishment of my daypack before the luggage headed straight to Nara, my onwards destination in three days’ time.

 Although I had arrived quite late at the ryokan (at least by Japanese standards), there was still time before dinner to luxuriate in the outdoor section of the hot springs – surely a quintessential Japanese experience.
 My friends and I then partook in a very traditional Japanese meal.
 It came with so many different (and sometimes unrecognisable) dishes that we were given a ‘meal mudmap’ to help us eat things in a vaguely logical order.

 On Day 4 we set out to walk 13.2 km, which took us from Ukegawa (a short bus ride from Yunomine Onsen) to Koguchi.
-This part of the Nakehachi delivered 520m of up, and 500m of down, so at the end of the day, our net position was only 20m higher than when we set out!
+This part of the Nakahechi delivered 520m of up, and 500m of down, so at the end of the day, our net position was only 20m higher than when we set out!
 But such a charming way to attain that paltry 20m: sundry Oji shrines; standing stones carved with Japanese kanji characters; the almost invisible remains of old teahouses; winding stone-paved trails; moss-covered rocks; and alternating stands of tall timbers (including cedars and cypress) and more modestly sized deciduous trees, the latter frustratingly yet to reveal their autumn colours.

 That night’s accommodation, Koguchi Shizen-no-ie, was actually a converted high school.
 We enjoyed large rooms, common washing and eating areas and the susurration of flowing water to lull one to sleep.
 Perhaps echoing the way a Japanese government school operates, there was a degree of regimentation and discipline in the way the place was run (eg. loudspeaker announcements for dinner), but I found it somewhat familiar.
 I say this because I visited a Japanese government school in Nara in 1980 when my sister was an exchange student.